ZakuroSoda/Discord-Matters/README.md

 ![](https://i.imgur.com/8AnneNZ.png)

 ## Grabbing the token
-Our first step is to obtain the discord token.
+Our first goal is to obtain the discord token.
 This can be done through a C++ program compiled into exe, Python program (may be in exe), or JavaScript injection in the console of discord web version.

 ### Method 1: Get user to send you the token or get it yourself (JavaScript)